warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

  Dear learner,

- You have received a discount <or an enrollment> code for edX101: Overview of Creating an edX Course.
+ This message includes a discount <or an enrollment> code for edX101: Overview of Creating an edX Course.
 To redeem this code and enroll in the course, visit the following URL:

  http://localhost:8002/coupons/offer/?code=ZDPC3AQV3732RQT5